BIOL 2020: Principles of Cell Biology Fall 2018 (Draft)

 Text, assigned reading, problem sets, and other resources:

 Required text and assigned reading: Reading from Alberts et al., Essential Cell Biology 4th edition (AKA ECB4) will be assigned for each lecture.
-Used copies of ECB4 may available at the University bookstore, and several copies are on general reserve at Marriot library.
+Copies are on general reserve at Marriot library.

-I do NOT recommend using the 3rd addition of ECB!
+I do NOT recommend using earlier additions of ECB!

-Study questions: To help you focus your studying, collections of additional “study questions” are available for each lecture or series of lectures.
-These problems can be downloaded as PDFs from the course website.
+To help you focus your studying, additional “study questions” for each lecture or series of lectures are available on the course website.
 Many of these problems are taken from old exams, and students are encouraged to solve/answer them.
 Answers are provided on the course website.

 Note: These study questions introduce new material or consolidate/synthesize concepts from lecture.
 You are responsible for all material/topics covered in these problem sets.

-Past exams: Finally, exams (with solutions) from Spring 2017 Biol 2020 can be downloaded (as PDF files) from the course website (scroll down from the “problem sets”).
+Old exams: Finally, exams (with solutions) from Spring 2018 can be downloaded (as PDF files) from the course website (scroll down from the “problem sets”).
 These exams provide good examples of the sorts of questions that might appear on exams this spring.
 Students are encouraged to work the problems in the old exams in preparation for their exams.

 Note: the order of presentation and scheduling of exams vary slightly from year to year, so material may be covered on different exams in different years.